jocelyndubois/KGBot/README.md

     npm install

-Then, replace the "INSERT YOUR TOKEN HERE" in the index.js file by you bot secret token.
+Copy the parameters.js.dist file to parameters.js, then, replace the "INSERT YOUR TOKEN HERE" in the new parameters.js file by you bot secret token.

     node index.js